pwalch/lonesnake/README.md

 There are two main auto-activation use cases for which we provide recommendations:
 * local environment for a project, where the environment activates when entering the project directory
-* global environment for a user, where the environment activates when you opening the shell
+* global environment for a user, where the environment activates when starting a new shell

 ### local environment auto-activation with direnv